nkzw-tech/athena-crisis/README.md

 # Contributing

 We welcome contributions to Athena Crisis.
-Some feature development is funded via [Polar](https://polar.sh): [`nkzw-tech/athena-crisis` on Polar](https://polar.sh/nkzw-tech/athena-crisis).
 Here are some guidelines to get you started:

 - The style guide is enforced through tests and linting.
 Please run `pnpm test` to run all checks.
 If they pass, you are good to send a Pull Request.
 - We suggest adding tests to Pull Requests.
 You can find many examples in the [`tests` folder](https://github.com/nkzw-tech/athena-crisis/tree/main/tests).